For iOS developers & agencies

 04

-Every rejection is mapped to its guideline and sorted: metadata fix, code change, or a reply to the reviewer.
+Apple's reply is mapped to its guideline and sorted: metadata fix, reviewer reply, or a pull request against your repo.

 Your Apple account stays yours.